RichardKnop/pinglist-api/docs/alarm_incidents.md

 Use `offset` and `limit` query string parameters to paginate and `order_by` to order the results.

+Use `from` and `to` parameters to query a specific time range.
+Pass timestamps formatted according to `RFC3339`.

 Notice the ampersand is escaped as `\u0026` in the `_links` section.

 Example response: